Leoc76101111/AlfredTheButler/README.md

 # Alfred the butler
-#### V1.2.1
+#### V1.2.2
 ## DISCLAIMER
 Alfred is a plugin that CAN read and write files.
 In this repo, I have specifically only write to data/export folder and only read from data/import folder.
 It will ONLY read and write files if you press the import/export function on the menu.
 This is an open-source repo and you are free to check the code on what files alfred will read/write.

 Alfred also does near-instant sell and near-instant salvage, it will likely sell/salvage before you even see the inventory page open.
-It will still obey your filter settings (both GA count and affix/unique filterst)
+It will still obey your filter settings (both GA count and affix/unique filters)

 ## Description
 Alfred is your personal butler in Cerrigar.
 He is capable of stashing, salvaging and selling items based on your settings.
 He is also capable of restock boss summon materials as well as infernal horde compasses.
 Additionally, he will also display status of your inventory on top left of your screen and you can see how many items alfred will stash/keep, salvage or sell as well as count/max boss summon materials and infernal horde compasses that you instruct alfred to restock.